 Eastern Drycleaners' head office and factory is located at 129 Waltham Road in Sydenham (near the corner of Waltham and Brougham).
-We have around 100 agents throughout Christchurch so if you are looking for a location that is closer to you please call us on 03 379 4600 and one of our friendly team members will help you find the one nearest you.
+We have over 100 agents throughout the South Island, Christchurch, Fendalton, Merivale, Riccarton, Ferrymead, Greymouth, Hokitika and more.
+If you are looking for our location closest to you please call us on 03 379 4600 and one of our friendly team members will help you find the one nearest you.

 Drycleaning is called "dry cleaning" not because it is dry but because it doesn't use water.
 However, drycleaning is done with a liquid solvent, so in effect the cleaning does get wet, but not with water.
 It's an important distinction.

 Water penetrates the fibres of the fabric making them swell, causing felting and shrinkage with some fabrics.
 The solvent cleans each fibre without the swelling and so felting and shrinkage do not occur.
 Also, the cleaning is not normally immersed in the solvent as it is in the water of a washing machine.
 Instead the solvent circulates through the cleaning, and a series of giant filters remove any insoluble soil.

 Clean solvent is used in every load.
 The average drycleaner's machines are probably about two metres high, two and a half metres long and from the front look somewhat like giant front-loading washing machines.
 Everything to be drycleaned has to fit in the machine.

 In order to understand how dry cleaning works we first need to start with the kinds of solvents used in our industry.
 Until recently nearly all drycleaners use a solvent called perchloroethylene, or "perc".
 It looks just like water, but is nearly twice as heavy.
 It is somehow derived originally from coal and is a very effective cleaner.